Svetlana Boym: Biography

 Boym was born in Leningrad, USSR.
 She studied Spanish at the Herzen Pedagogical Institute in Leningrad.
 At the age of 19, she emigrated to Boston, after spending time at a refugee transit camp in Simmering, a district of Vienna.
 Her father subsequently lost his position as an engineer, and her parents were denied the right to leave the USSR for six years.

 She received an M.A. from Boston University and a Ph.D. from Harvard in 1988.
 Boym died on August 5, 2015, aged 56, in Boston, Massachusetts, from cancer.
 She was survived by her partner, the political theorist Dana Villa.

 Writing

 Boym's written work explored relationships between utopia and kitsch, memory and modernity, and homesickness and the sickness of home.
 Her research interests included 20th-century Russian literature, cultural studies, comparative literature and literary studies.
 In addition to teaching and writing, Boym also sat on the Editorial Collective of the interdisciplinary scholarly journal Public Culture.
 Boym was awarded a Guggenheim Fellowship, the Cabot Award for Research in Humanities, and an award from the American Council of Learned Societies.
 She won a Gilette Company Fellowship which provided her half a year study at the American Academy in Berlin.

+Reception

+In her book Twilight of Democracy, Anne Applebaum analysing post-1989 developments in Western liberalism has made use of Boym's description of reflective vs. restorative nostalgics.
+Quoting from a conversation with Stathis Kalyvas, Applebaum writes: "Unity is an anomaly.
+Polarization is normal."
+This has been called the main thesis of Boym's book: Longing for the past can be prospective (restorative), too, since imagined futures depend on how we're dealing with our nostalgic homesickness.
+It is reminiscent of Reinhart Koselleck's principle, according to which "each present was once an imagined future".